TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: Qualitative Visualizations

 \section{Qualitative Visualizations}

 We present further qualitative success and failure cases of our {\smodel} framework.
 For each dataset, we display qualitative visualizations for 2 successes and 2 failure cases.
-For the success cases, we show expanded examples in Figures \ref{fig:nextqa_supp_success}, \ref{fig:star_supp_success}, \ref{fig:perception_supp_success}, and abridged versions in \ref{fig:supp_nextqa_comparison} that demonstrate the benefits of our question-answering approach compared to regular captioning.
-For failures, we also present abridged versions for each dataset in Figures \ref{fig:nextqa_supp_fail}, \ref{fig:star_supp_fail}, and \ref{fig:perception_supp_fail}.
+For the success cases, we show expanded visualizations in Figures \tabref{fig:nextqa_supp_success}, \tabref{fig:star_supp_success}, \tabref{fig:perception_supp_success}, and abridged versions in \ref{fig:supp_nextqa_comparison} that demonstrate the benefits of our question-answering approach compared to regular captioning.
+For failures, we also present abridged versions for each dataset in Figures \tabref{fig:nextqa_supp_fail}, \ref{fig:star_supp_fail}, and \ref{fig:perception_supp_fail}.
 Finally, we present some additional success and failure cases in \ref{fig:vis_results}.
+For the visualizations, we display 3 iterations of the question answering process with 2 Extractor QA pairs each, compressing the output text by displaying the most important parts for brevity.
 For the abridged versions, we display the video on top, and the traversal order using the numbered orange circles.
 In the row beneath, we display the frames in the order they are selected, and display corresponding Extractor question-answer output in yellow and captions in gray.